VOXI vs Vodafone: the differences between the two networks

 The retailers featured on this page may compensate us when our readers follow links to their websites and make a purchase.
 More

-We test the coverage, 4G speeds and other benefits you get with a VOXI SIM vs what you get if you join Vodafone directly.
-Last updated: 19th April 2022.
+We test the coverage, 4G/5G speeds and other benefits you get with a VOXI SIM vs what you get if you join Vodafone directly.
+Last updated: 17th July 2025.

 In our VOXI vs Vodafone guide